DevicePilot/google-cloud-iot-core-onboarding/tutorial.md

 ./script.sh
 ```

+Click <walkthrough-editor-open-file filePath="google-cloud-iot-core-onboarding/key.json">here</walkthrough-editor-open-file> to open key file and copy its content into DevicePilot.

 Alternatively, run each step manually.
 For each step, copy the code snippet using the icon on the top right and run it in the console.

 ### Configure project